CS4098/GroupProject/README.md

 * ```sudo apt-get install -y default-jdk```

 ### Running with Web Based UI
-The installation process described above should be done before this section.
-The project should be placed at the top of the Apache document root.

 #### HTTP Server
 A server is required to run the front end, Apache was used during development and this documentation will be for an Apache set up.